 Additionally, a lot of educational software now runs as Software as a Service, such as Google Classroom and BBC Bitesize, meaning you only need to a browser to access the learning resources.
 Other essential software for school will also probably be the same, such as an Office 365 subscription provided by the school, college, or university.

 The result is that you don’t really need a computing device with much of a hard drive because most work will be saved to an online storage service in the cloud anyway.
+Make sure you check out our best graphing calculators buying guide as well.

 Here then are the tablets we think will be best suited for school use.